MartHage/DBdrawer/README.md

 ## Drawing edges

-Toggle an edge by clicking and dragging over that, edge.
+Toggle an edge by clicking and dragging over that edge.
   * To draw an edge in the neutral (gray) color, press `q`
   * To draw an edge for Trudi (red), press `w`
   * To draw an edge for Falsic (blue), press `e`

-## Resseting the board
+## Resetting the board

   * Reset the board fully, press `o`
   * Reset only the colored edges, press `p`